TritonDataCenter/sdc-nfs/README.md

 When mounting from inside an lx-branded zone you may need to explicitly specify that you want to use the NFSv3 protocol. e.g.

-    mount -o nolock,vers=3 127.0.0.1:/foo.bar/public /home/foo/mnt
+    mount -o nolock,vers=3 127.0.0.1:/data /home/foo/mnt

 ### SmartOS

-In order to mount from the host, the system's 'rpcbind' must be running.
+In order to mount from the host, the zone's 'rpcbind' must be running.
 The server's built-in portmapper cannot be used.
 If the svc is not already enabled, enable it.